 Are They Dangerous?

-Varicose veins frequently happen with pregnant women, although some are stricken worse than others.
 But even though they can look awful at times, they usually don’t pose a big problem.
-They may feel bad, but your health will still be fine and so will your baby’s health.
+They may feel bad, but your health and your baby’s health will still be fine.

-But occasionally, it can point to a larger problem that could require treatment.
-Sometimes varicose veins can be a sign you have a more serious blockage known as deep vein thrombosis.
+But occasionally, it can point to a larger problem requiring treatment.
+Sometimes varicose veins can signify you have a more serious blockage known as deep vein thrombosis.

-These veins, as the name indicates, are located deeper in your body so they aren’t as obvious and as easy to spot as varicose veins are.
+As the name indicates, these veins are located deeper in your body, so they aren’t as obvious and as easy to spot as varicose veins are.

 Why It’s Serious

-Many cases of deep vein thrombosis are caused by too much sitting or from an injury and having severe varicose veins can increase the chance of developing a deep vein blood clot.
+Many cases of deep vein thrombosis are caused by too much sitting or from an injury.
+Having severe varicose veins can increase the chance of developing a deep vein blood clot.

 Another potential complication of varicose veins is how much they can bleed.

 With varicose veins, if you were to cut your leg and nick the vein, it could result in a bloody mess.
 While any vein will bleed when nicked, varicose veins are full of pressure, so they could bleed more than a regular vein would.

-If you find yourself with a cut to your skin that goes into the vein while you’re pregnant, you should elevate the injury and use very firm pressure on the wound until the bleeding from the vein stops (source).
-Contact your doctor or consider going to the hospital if the bleeding does not stop, since this can lead to unconsciousness and more dangerous consequences.
+If you find yourself with a cut that goes into the vein while you’re pregnant, you should elevate the injury and use very firm pressure on the wound until the bleeding from the vein stops.
+Contact your doctor or consider going to the hospital if the bleeding does not stop since this can lead to unconsciousness and more dangerous consequences.

 Will They Go Away After I Give Birth?